/

 The value of support shifts toward understanding what customers are saying across thousands of conversations, not just the most recent tickets.
 That requires treating support interactions as a system of record, not a byproduct.

 Infrastructure plays a central role in preserving that signal.
-Plain's Insights layer automatically surfaces themes, trends, and churn signals from every conversation across Slack, Teams, Discord, in-app chat, and email.
+Plain's Insights layer automatically surfaces themes, trends, and churn signals from every conversation across Slack, Teams, Discord, in-app chat, and email — all programmatically queryable through the same GraphQL API agents use.
+The same surface that AI agents act on is the surface support engineers query for trend analysis.
+One data model, many consumers.

 Why does traditional SaaS break in an agent-driven world?